chr15m/roguelike-browser-boilerplate/README.md

 tileSet.src = "YOUR-NEW-IMAGE-FILE-NAME";
 ```

-Next you'll need to tell ROT.js how your tiles are laid out.
+The boilerplate uses the ROT.js library for rendering tiles, so next you'll need to tell ROT.js how your tiles are laid out.
 To do this modify the `tileOptions` data just below that:

 ``` {.javascript .numberLines startFrom="21"}
 let tileOptions = {